Moderna, Pfizer-BioNTech or Sinovac? You Can Now Choose Your Preferred Vaccine in Singapore

 Both vaccines also have similar efficacy rates with Moderna's being at 94 per cent and Pfizer's at 95 per cent.

-The only difference between the two vaccine types is that Moderna requires two doses taken four weeks apart while Pfizer requires two doses taken three weeks apart.
+The only difference between the two vaccine types is that Moderna requires two doses taken at least four weeks apart while Pfizer requires two doses taken at least three weeks apart.

-While you are free to choose which centre you wish to get vaccinated at, do note that certain centres may have limited slots due to the high demand for vaccines and the limited supplies that Singapore has.
+Additionally, while you are free to choose which centre you wish to get vaccinated at, do note that certain centres or clinics may have limited slots due to the high demand for vaccines and the limited supplies that Singapore has.